Amandeep1912/Exploring-Discrete-Hopfield-Network-A-practical-review/README.md

 2. Better Generalization:
 3. Reduced Information Loss:
 4. More Effective Hebbian Learning:

-5.
-Also, denoising is improved the Hopfield network is trained with multiple clean images, leading to a more generalized weight matrix that enhances noise removal compared to using a single reference image.
+Also, denoising is improved when the Hopfield network is trained with multiple clean images.
+It is because it leads to a more generalized weight matrix that enhances noise removal compared to using a single reference image.